gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 integrity tagged data will be encapsulated in a SCTP Encrypted chunk.

-SCTP Encryption Engine performs protection operations on the whole SCTP plain packet payload, i.e. all chunks after the SCTP common header.
+SCTP Encryption Engine performs protection operations on the whole SCTP plain packet payload, i.e., all chunks after the SCTP common header.
 Information protection is kept during the lifetime of the Association and no information is sent in plain except than the initial SCTP handshake, the SCTP common Header and the SCTP Encrypted